Dr Rollins is a member of the American Academy of Ozonotherapy and has done advanced training in the use of ozone.

 How is ozone administered?

-IV ozone is given 2x/week and about 5-6 weeks into treatment patients typically start feeling better at which point they either continue with regular maintenance IVs or they are well enough to stop ozone.
+IV ozone, called Major Auto Hemotherapy (MAH), is given 2x/week and about 5-6 weeks into treatment patients typically start feeling better at which point they either continue with regular maintenance IVs or they are well enough to stop ozone.
 The procedure is quite simple and involves drawing 50-250mL of blood via an IV catheter then mixing the same amount of ozone directly into the blood and finally infusing the ozonated blood back into the patient.
 The whole procedure takes about 45 minutes.
+This is the traditional “one pass” method.